-Recently, deep learning has gained the eyes of partitioners in this field.
-Therefore, we aim to compare the performance of some deep techniques with the current ones.
 We will start with the CNN and LSTM [32] algorithms, as these are two of the most popular ones.
 This comparison will help us figure out how much extra value deep learning adds to the forecasts compared to the benchmarks.
 First, we begin by implementing all the algorithms, then we compare their performances on three datasets and make observations of when one performs better or worse.
 We can then make improvements based on the new information we find.

 The Benchmark Algorithms